CatherineP37/project_4/README.md

-# Medical Appointment Booking App
+# Medical Appointment Booking Website

-This is an app that helps to make it easy for patients to book appointments at a medical centre.
-The app helps to reduce the number of calls coming through to the medical centre.
+This is a website that helps to make it easy for patients to book appointments at a medical centre.
+The website helps to reduce the number of calls coming through to the medical centre.
 This means that the patients who do call in don't have to wait as long for their call to be answered.

+The doctor adds their availablity in the admin area.
+The availability is added to the list of available appointments in the booking form.

 Link to the deployed project: